Managing organization members

 - Modify schema checks configuration

-Organization admins can invite individual members by email address from your organization's Members tab in Apollo Studio.
+Org Admins can invite individual members by email address from your organization's Members tab in Apollo Studio.
 Organization admins can also create a persistent invite link from the organization's Settings tab, which can be used to invite any number of members.
 Using either method, an org admin can specify which role a new member receives.

 Do not share invite links publicly.
 Anyone with the link can join your organization.
 If an invite link becomes compromised, an admin can replace or disable it from the Settings tab.

-Both organization admins and billing managers can remove members from your organization's Members tab in Apollo Studio.
+Billing Managers can remove members from your organization's Members tab in Apollo Studio.